AsifShawon/monitoring-agent/README.md

 The linkedin profile scraping doesn't work sometime because of linkedin policy maybe, sometimes proxy doesnot work.
 I tried many things like linkedin scraper like scraping library but it doesn't work every time.
 So I stayed with `scrapingdog api` for both linkedin profile and company page scraping.

+Another problem I faced with proxy api, as I was unable do it in a right way.
+May be a better implementation with proxy server could have been helped with the linkedin bypass.

 ---

 Built with LangGraph, LangChain, FastAPI, and MongoDB